grizzlysmit/Gzz-Text-Utils/README.md

     * **`right`** is again the same except it puts all the padding on the left and the text to the right.

+### Sprintf

-  * Sprintf like sprintf only can deal with ANSI highlighted text.
+  * Sprintf like sprintf only it can deal with ANSI highlighted text.

     ```raku
     sub Sprintf(Str:D $format-str, *@args --> Str) is export